Overview

 That moment stayed with me.

 It made me realize that the problem wasn’t simply video quality or connection speed.
 The problem was that the technology we were using was designed for conversation, while our most meaningful connections were emerging through shared experiences.
+Emma was, of course, a child, but even for adults, a video call generally means everyone is focused on the conversation itself.
+But family life is much richer than this.

 Music was one of the clearest examples of this tension.